accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Users can upload a CSV file and create multiple types of interactive plots like scatter plots, line plots, and heatmaps.
 It also has a basic AI tab for running classification and regression models.
 *   **Q: Who is it for?**
     A: It is designed to make data visualization and basic AI modeling accessible to users of all skill levels, from beginners to experienced analysts.
+*   **Q: What technology was used to build visR?**
+    A: visR is a comprehensive package for the R programming language, built using the Shiny framework for the user interface and plotly for interactive visualizations.

 © 2024 Accaderi.
 All rights reserved.